vishaldhole173/pro-stream-documentation/Technical/CloudFront-Distributions/cloudfront-security.md

 scripts/deployment/create-cloudfront-key-group.sh
 ```

 Our architecture to secure media stream is more like described in the following diagram.
 The difference is that we are using our API server instead of API gateway to send signed URL.
-Diagram below illustrates the flow that a user’s request goes through to playback your media files.
+Diagram below illustrates the flow that a user’s request goes through to play back your media files.

 ![CloudFrontSecureVideoStreaming](https://d2908q01vomqb2.cloudfront.net/5b384ce32d8cdef02bc3a139d4cac0a22bb029e8/2021/08/14/CloudFrontSecureVideoStreaming-Reference-Architecture.png)